 Walls built aside on ground

-Proceed to attach the vertical bracing on the front facades.
+Proceed to attach the vertical bracing between rafter and post on the front facade.
 This bracing will strengthen the structure and allow longer eaves to protect the walls and bamboo from rain and sun.

 11 | FINISHING